 Al is serving his second term as Mayor of the City of North Bay after receiving 84% of the vote.
 It is not uncommon for citizens of North Bay to say “he is everywhere.”
 He works 14-16 hours a day, 7 days a week for his city and often is heard saying, “I love my city.”
 Al truly believes it is an honour to be Mayor and believes public service is the greatest way to give back.

 Al was born in Marville, France.
 His father was a pilot and Colonel in the Canadian Armed Forces, and they moved often when Al was younger.
 From Comox, British Columbia to Goose Bay, Labrador, and everywhere in between, AI has had the pleasure of living in a variety of places.
 In 1976, Al moved to North Bay, and decided to make the Bay his home.

 Moving often gave AI the opportunity to meet wonderful people and experience Canada from a unique perspective.
-Although having lived in many lovely places, North Bay is truly home for Al and his partner of 24 years, Wendy Abdallah.
+Although having lived in many lovely places, North Bay is truly home for Al and his wife, Wendy.

 Through the years, Al has served the community as a Deputy Mayor and Councillor, as Member of Provincial Parliament, as Parliamentary Assistant to the Minister of Enterprise, on numerous boards, agencies and committees and through thousands of volunteer hours on community projects both big and small.